awsdocs/aws-transit-gateway-guide/doc_source/tgw-vpc-attachments.md

 The resources in a VPC attached to a transit gateway cannot access the security groups of a different VPC that is also attached to the same transit gateway\.

+A transit gateway does not support DNS resolution for custom DNS names of attached VPCs set up using private hosted zones in Amazon Route 53\.
+To configure the name resolution for private hosted zones for all VPCs attached to a transit gateway, see [Centralized DNS management of hybrid cloud with Amazon Route 53 and AWS Transit Gateway](https://aws.amazon.com/blogs/networking-and-content-delivery/centralized-dns-management-of-hybrid-cloud-with-amazon-route-53-and-aws-transit-gateway/)\.

 ## Create a Transit Gateway Attachment to a VPC<a name="create-vpc-attachment"></a>

 **To create a VPC attachment using the console**